3-musketeers/machine-learning-model-creation-pipeline/pipeline_overview.md

 4. Look for similar approaches from past competitions
 5. Get all domain-specific knowledge
 6. Get to know the data
-7. Reason all possible useful models
+7. Create list of all possible useful models
 8. For all possible useful models:
    1. preprocess data
    2. feature engineer